2164-ServiceNow/Akhil-Yogananda-Team/README.md

 ## User Stories

-1. As a user, I want to search for movies by title, keyword, genre, or year of release so that I can easily find relevant movies to explore.
+1. As a user, I want to view a list of movies so that I can explore available films.

 2. As a user, I want to view a list of top-rated movies so that I can discover highly recommended films.